batuzahmacioglu/DSA210-TermProject/README.md

 ## Machine Learning

+The machine learning pipeline was implemented using scikit-learn.
+The dataset was split into training and testing sets.
+A supervised learning model was trained and evaluated using standard performance metrics to assess predictive capability.

 A supervised machine learning approach was applied to the dataset to predict match outcomes.
 Specifically, the task was framed as a **binary classification problem**: predicting whether the home team wins a match.